History

 CHARACTER

-The Berger Blanc Suisse is distinguished by its character of exceptional softness and suppleness.
-His loyalty, his fidelity and his intelligence are beyond doubt.
-He is not aggressive, but he can be reserved towards strangers or new situations.
-His shepherd instinct gives him undeniable watchdog abilities.
-Calm and calm, playful and teasing at the same time, very receptive and always looking for contact with his masters, he is the ultimate FAMILY dog.
-He gets along wonderfully with children and will instinctively protect them as long as he is respected.
-Its social nature allows it to coexist without difficulty with its peers and other animals.
+The White Swiss Shepherd is distinguished by his exceptionally gentle and supple character.
+Its loyalty, faithfulness and intelligence are beyond doubt.
+They are not aggressive, but can be reserved towards strangers or new situations.
+His shepherding instinct makes him an undeniable watchdog.
+Calm and composed, playful and teasing at the same time, very receptive and always looking for contact with his masters, he is the ultimate ONE FAMILY dog.
+He gets on wonderfully with children and will instinctively protect them as long as he is respected.
+Their social nature means they have no trouble getting along with other dogs and animals.

-The Berger Blanc Suisse is undemanding.
-His family at his side, a quality diet, regular physical/intellectual activity and weekly brushing are the minimum he needs.
-It is possible to accommodate a White Swiss Shepherd in an apartment provided you are prepared to devote several hours of outings and daily physical exercises to it.
+White Swiss Shepherds are not very demanding dogs.
+His family by his side, quality food, regular physical/intellectual activity and weekly brushing are the minimum he needs.
+It is possible to keep a White Swiss Shepherd in a flat, provided you are prepared to give it several hours of daily exercise.

 STANDARD

-The White Swiss Shepherd is a medium-sized, robust, well-muscled shepherd dog with a slightly elongated shape, erect ears and a double coat of medium or long length.
-Its color is solid white.
+The White Swiss Shepherd is a medium-sized, sturdy, well-muscled, slightly elongated sheepdog with pricked ears and a medium to long double coat.
+The colour is solid white.

 Health and Tests

-Thanks to technological progress in the field of genetics, we have been able to carry out specific health examinations for several years. health tests on breeding animals make it possible to limit bad genetic mixing and even, sometimes, to eliminate individuals at risk of transmitting hereditary diseases.
+Thanks to technological progress in the field of genetics, we have been able to carry out specific health tests for several years now.
+Health tests on breeding stock make it possible to limit poor genetic mixing and even, sometimes, to eliminate individuals at risk of transmitting hereditary diseases.

-We therefore have all our breeders tested for diseases whose incidence is known for the Berger Blanc Suisse breed in order to ensure the quality of the marriages and therefore the litters.
+We therefore have all our breeding stock tested for diseases whose incidence is known for the White Swiss Shepherd breed, to ensure the quality of matings and therefore of litters.

 Overview of diseases tested